Margaret Beale Spencer: Education and career

-Margaret Beale Spencer received her master's degree from the University of Kansas, and went on to receive her PhD in Child and Developmental Psychology from the University of Chicago in 1976.
+She received her master's degree from the University of Kansas, where she worked with developmental psychologist Frances Degen Horowitz.
+She went on to receive her PhD in Child and Developmental Psychology from the University of Chicago in 1976.

 She taught in both the psychology and education departments at Emory University before joining the faculty at the University of Pennsylvania, where she directed the W. E. B. Du Bois Collective Research Institute as well as the Center for Health Achievement Neighborhood Growth and Ethnic Studies (CHANGES).

 Since 2009, she has served as the Marshall Field IV Professor of Urban Education in the Department of Comparative Human Development at the University of Chicago.